thely/bb-site/content/works/godtrash.md

 The patch itself is also nice as an Arthaus-y image generator.
 Here's what that looks like:

-The title is a reference to Car Boys, a long YouTube series by Polygon about messing around in beamNG.drive, a "game"/simulator/playground with realistic destructible car physics.
+The title is a reference to Car Boys, a long YouTube series from Polygon about messing around in beamNG.drive, a "game"/simulator/playground with realistic destructible car physics.
 Whenever a collision would erupt a car mesh all over the screen, its polygons stretching infinitely in every direction, they called it "god trash."